 Let’s review the aforementioned elements:

-- Beneficial ownership and ID is new component and is the crux of the new ruling.
-The Financial institution will be mandated to create and execute written policies and procedures to ID and verify the beneficial owner of legal entities at the time a new account is opened.
+- Beneficial ownership and ID is a new component and is the crux of the new ruling.
+Financial institutions are mandated to create and execute written policies and procedures to ID and verify the beneficial owner of legal entities at the time a new account is opened.
 Beneficial ownership consists of two prongs, ownership and control:

-A. Ownership: Directly or indirectly own 25 percent or more of the equity interest.
+A. Ownership: Directly or indirectly owns 25 percent or more of the equity interest.
 If no persons meet that 25 percent threshold, then no individuals would need to be identified.
-These numbers may be lowered due to each institutions specific requirements.
-Further, there will usually be a different percentage depending upon the risk rating of the customer.
+These numbers may be lowered due to each institutions’ specific requirements.
+For example, a high risk business may warrant a deeper dive and therefore the threshold for beneficial ownership may be lower than the required 25% for individual ownership.
+Hence, this is one of the reasons that solid KYC and CIP is paramount.

 - Understanding the nature of the relationship is also something that has already been added to a quality anti-money laundering program in the form of a risk-based approach.
 Most all institutions have implemented some type of risk matrix to establish a risk rating of the customer.
 Similar to customer ID and verification, little is new here.